 The other brother, he seemed every bit as dangerous.
-And he was definitely not house broken.
+And he was definitely not housebroken.
 Yet, Prophecy felt different about him.
 She could not understand why.
-He was really tall, so much so that he made her feel tiny.
+He was tall enough he made her feel small.
 He was gorgeous and edgy.
 Like the kind of man that you would want to have a hot and furious sexcapade with.
-His striking gray eyes, muscles and tattoos seriously added to his whole bad boy vibe.
-Yet, Prophecy wondered what it would be like to run her hands over every curve?
-Better, yet, her tongue?
+His striking gray eyes and muscles seriously added to his whole bad boy vibe.
+Her uncontrolled thoughts wondered what it would be like to run her hands over every curve.
+Better, yet, her tongue.

 By the time they stopped by the cribs, she turned around and saw just where Davis had been staring.
-"Hey there, monkey brains, I am up here."
+"Hey there, monkey brains, I'm up here."
 She crossed her arms over her chest and glared at him.

 Devyn hit him again.